fullstackslife/guild-scout-reports/README.md

-# Guild Scout Reports
+# Warbot.app

 A private guild dashboard for sharing and analyzing scouting screenshots with automatic text extraction capabilities.

 ## Overview

-Guild Scout Reports is a Next.js-based application that allows guild members to upload, organize, and share game scouting screenshots.
+Warbot.app is a Next.js-based application that allows guild members to upload, organize, and share game scouting screenshots.
 The platform features:

 - **User Authentication**: Secure login and signup with Supabase Auth
 - **Screenshot Management**: Upload, view, and delete screenshots with descriptions